neozeed/GW-BASIC-tkchia-devel/README.md

 # Microsoft GW-BASIC Interpreter Source Code

-This repo contains the original source-code for Microsoft's GW-BASIC interpreter, as of 1983.
+This repo contains the original source-code for Microsoft's GW-BASIC interpreter, as of 1983, adjusted for assembling with available versions of the Microsoft Macro Assembler.

 ## Announcement blog
 https://devblogs.microsoft.com/commandline/microsoft-open-sources-gw-basic/